Tipoca/repr/README.md

 **TODO**

+- TextStart and TextEnd as left / right units
 - Interpretation of `match`, is it a judgement `a : A` or a test that one is divisible by another (quotient is equal to zero) `a / b`?
 - Representation of the four units
 - Equational reasoning, bisimulation